 Private money lenders, also sometimes called hard money lenders, are non-bank individuals and companies that can provide relatively short-term loans to small business owners—typically in real estate, but some lenders also provide various commercial loans.

 Private money lenders may not be able to give you as favorable terms as traditional business or mortgage lenders, but they may be worth considering if your options are limited.
-A good business credit score can help expand your horizons, you can check yours at Nav and get a better idea of where you stand.
+A good business credit score can help expand your horizons in financing.

 If you’re looking for a list of private lenders for real estate or other business-related needs, here are some of the top companies to consider.